IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

   Import by default supports *Add*, *Update*, and *Rename*.
 The parser checks the "Name" and "Previous Name" columns.
 Typically the Previous Name entry will be blank, in which case if a row name matches an existing element, all attributes are overwritten with the values found in the import spreadsheet.
 If name  does not match any existing elements, a new element is created.
 If Previous Name matches an existing element then that element is renamed and updated.

 - **GitHub** - The support to import from GitHub is to create an architecture from an archive file available on a GitHub repository.
-The import let's you connect to either a public or enterprise GitHub repository and will upload a new architecture from the selected archive file.
+The import lets you connect to either a public or enterprise GitHub repository and will upload a new architecture from the selected archive file.

   - When you select this Import format you will be prompted for a (SSH) URL to the repository and an access token.
 You will then get to select from the available archive files the one you wish to upload.